Rhys Muldoon

 Rhys Muldoon (born 17 October 1965) is an Australian actor, writer and director who has worked extensively in film, television, music, theatre and radio.
-Since 2012 he has starred as Mark Oliver in House Husbands.
+He has had leading and recurring roles in series such as Chances, The Genie from Down Under, Big Sky, The Secret Life of Us, Lockie Leonard and House Husbands.
+He was also a presenter on the popular children's series Play School.